 "Looking closely, perhaps the photographer just had a haircut himself – in contrast to the rest of Mullarkey’s shop, which is very tidy, there are hair clippings on the floor around the chair.
 To me, this portrait also has a surreal, almost science fiction feel to it – something about the octagonal mirror in the background feels like both a portal and a camera’s lens."

-I definitely like the photograph, in part, because the photographer chose to focus on a hard working guy just doing his job.
-The real heroes that lenses often look right through.
+I definitely like the photograph, in part, because the photographer chose to focus on a hard working guy – a bald barber – just doing his job.
+The kind of everyday heroes that lenses often look right through.

 Belleview Barber Shop, 2522 E. Belleview Pl., was close to my house when I started going there around 1990.
 The last time I visited – long after I’d left the neighborhood and just before its then owner John Szatkowski retired and went out west – was to get my haircut and snap some photos as my son got his first haircut.
 (Of course, I likely also convinced John to play us a tune or two on the accordion he kept in the shop so he could practice between customers.)